bxparks/acetimepy/README.md

 <a name="Usage"></a>
 ## Usage

+The package structure and usage of this library is motivated by the purpose of this library to validate the C++ AceTime library.
+Therefore, this library may not implement some "pythonic" conventions that some Python programmers may prefer.

 <a name="PackageStructure"></a>
 ### Package Structure

-The `AceTimePython` library provides the top-level package named `acetime`.
-There are 2 main modules under `acetime`:
+The name of this library is `AceTimePython` (to distinguish it from the [AceTime](https://github.com/bxparks/AceTime) Arduino C++ library).
+It provides a top-level package called `acetime`.
+There are 3 modules under the `acetime` package which the end-users will normally import:

 * `acetime.acetz`
 * `acetime.zone_processor`
+* `acetime.common`

-Normally, only the `acetz` module will be needed by the end-user.
-The `zone_processor` module is mostly an internal implementation detail.
+Often, only the `acetz` module will be needed by the end-user.
+The `zone_processor` module is mostly an internal implementation detail, and the `common` module contains low-level utility functions and constants.

-Within the `acetz` module, there are 2 classes that the end-user will normally
+Within the `acetz` module, there are 2 classes that the end-user will use:
-use:

 * `acetime.acetz.ZoneManager`
 * `acetime.acetz.acetz` (subclass of `datetime.tzinfo`)